 For a pharmaceutical company the decision to work with a certain KOL is very important.
 Engaging the right KOL is critical in establishing credibility among physicians for a new drug or device, guiding the design of clinical studies, or providing real world evidence – to name but a few.
 For Medical Science Liaisons (MSLs) identifying, engaging and maintaining the relationship with KOLs is the most important aspect of their job.

-Accessing and analysing information of 100,000s of potential KOLs - physicians, researchers, as well as other experts – is not possible for an MSL.
+Accessing and analyzing information of 100,000s of potential KOLs – physicians, researchers, as well as other experts – is not possible for an MSL.
 They rely on Internet searches, extended networks as well as information, such as the affiliation of a prospective KOL with a renowned hospital or institute, a prestigious award they won or the number of papers they published, to establish a list of candidates.
 That list then gets prioritized, passed through filters and plotted in matrices to arrive a short list of KOL candidates.
 The problem with this approach is, that the starting list is incomplete and already biased towards people the MSL knows, are affiliated with institutions the MSL thinks of highly, or people who attend the same conferences, in short: the “usual suspects”.
 Qualified candidates, especially up and coming experts in their fields, or local/regional influencers without a national reputation might never make it onto the original list and will therefore not be considered at all.

 Modern technologies allow MSLs to access unprecedented amounts of data about thought leaders turning the process of key opinion leader identification into more of a science than an art.
 This wealth of data, however, creates a new problem: how can that big data be reduced to a manageable KOL short list in a reasonable amount of time, without breaking the bank.
 More critically even: what criteria and what weights should be applied to pare down the original big list.